GoranP/dvpwa/README.md

 For **SAST** and **SCA** analysis of the code, we use [Horusec](https://horusec.io/) open-source tool.
 In this case, we use only CLI, which is not integrated with [web UI](https://docs.horusec.io/docs/web/overview/) of Horusec.
-The results of the analysis are the logs of workflow.
+The results of the analysis are in the logs of workflow.
 Workflow is defined in [workflow file](https://github.com/GoranP/dvpwa/blob/master/.github/workflows/horusec.yaml) Workflow has two steps/jobs invoked upon merging or committing to a master or triage branch.